Guake/guake/docs/source/user/faq.rst

 This applies to users of Archlinux based distributions too and may be of help to non Debian/Ubuntu users as well.
-Currently ``make install`` is optimized for Ubuntu, which does not mean that it can not be used on other systems, but depending on your system you may have to tell ``make install`` where to install guake (the default for Ubuntu is ``/usr/local/lib/python3.x/dist-packages/guake``).
+Currently ``make install`` is optimized for Ubuntu, which does not mean that it cannot be used on other systems, but depending on your system you may have to tell ``make install`` where to install guake (the default for Ubuntu is ``/usr/local/lib/python3.x/dist-packages/guake``).